MaxCojocari/FAF_PR/README.md

 # FAF_PR
-Repository for laboratory works on the Network Programming course
+Repository for laboratory assignments related to the Network Programming course.